joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/05/18/movies/kristen-stewart-chronology-of-water-cannes.html

 **Angel City's Savy King out of hospital a week after on-field collapse**\
 `King is home after undergoing successful surgery.
-Teams says it is “prepared to support Savy as she continues her recovery.”`\
+The team says it is “prepared to support Savy as she continues her recovery.”`\
 https://nytimes.com/athletic/6365486/2025/05/18/savy-king-out-of-hospital-onfield-collapse/

 **Ajax suffered one of the great title chokes - but their fans still saluted them**\